Coveros-Archive/PiKubeCluster/README.md

 # That's it!
 You've done the minimum install of a single node kubernetes cluster
 It's not at all useful, yet.
 But, it is officially a running Kubernetes master running on a Raspberry Pi.

+### Do not attempt to install any type of Kubernetes Dashboard!

 ## Let's join a node
 Do not use my command.
 That server is long since dead, anyway.
 Use your string that